”Money is only a tool. It will take you wherever you wish, but it will not replace you as the driver.”

 Difference between needs and wants:

-A need will cause significant inconvenience if you stop that, like your electricity bill, prescription medication and car payment.
-A want causes minimal inconvenience if you don’t spend money on it like DSTV, entertainment and convenient foods.
+If you stop a need, like your electricity bill, prescription medication, or car payment, you will experience significant inconvenience.
+A want, like DSTV, entertainment, and convenient foods, will cause minimal inconvenience if you don’t spend money on it.
 Water is a need to stay alive; Coke is a want.

 Never budget more than 30% of your budget on wants.
 Wants to fall under flexible spending.
 It is a good idea to divide flexible spending into needs and wants.
 For example, bread is a need, and “Oreo cookies” is a want.
 Both fall under groceries.